byubrg/cafa-pi/data_acquisition/README.txt

 	  organisms.
 2 are substrains

  candida_annots.cgd
-This file contains the annots for all teh proteins here, with 298270 total GO annotations
+This file contains the annots for all the proteins here, with 298270 total GO annotations